bassrehab/bassrehab.github.io/_posts/2025-03-20-making-llm-faster.md

 3. **Memory bandwidth differences.** The whole premise assumes memory-bound inference.
 On smaller models, you might be compute-bound instead.

+4. **Batch size > 1.** Speculative decoding helps most at batch size 1.
+With larger batches, you're already utilizing compute better (more arithmetic intensity), and the draft/verify overhead becomes less attractive.
+For high-throughput serving with batching, other optimizations (continuous batching, paged attention) often matter more.

 If you're running LLaMA-70B on A100s, you'll see much better speedups.
 If you're running GPT-2 on a laptop, maybe don't bother.

 ## Beyond LLMs: Diffusion Models

-The same memory-bound intuition applies to diffusion models.
-Instead of one forward pass per token, you have 20-1000 denoising steps per image.
-Each step loads the full UNet weights.
+The memory-bound insight from the [roofline analysis](#visualizing-the-bottleneck-roofline-analysis) above isn't unique to LLMs - it applies anywhere you're loading massive model weights for each forward pass.
+Diffusion models are a prime example: instead of one forward pass per token, you have 20-1000 denoising steps per image, each loading the full UNet weights.

-I implemented a few techniques in `diffusion_efficiency.py`:
+I implemented a few techniques in [`diffusion_efficiency.py`](https://github.com/bassrehab/speculative-decoding/blob/main/diffusion_efficiency.py):

 **CFG Caching.** Classifier-free guidance requires two forward passes per step: conditional and unconditional.
 But the unconditional prediction changes slowly.
 Cache it, reuse it every other step, and you skip ~50% of those forward passes.
 I measured 3.3x speedup on a toy UNet.